-If the Spanish translation of El Nido wouldn’t be “the nest,” I could be sure that it means paradise on earth, and that its name is not only inspired by the birds’ shelters found in the cracks of the limestone cliffs.
+If the Spanish translation of El Nido wouldn’t be “the nest,” I could be sure that it means paradise on earth, and that its name is not actually inspired by the birds’ shelters found in the cracks of the limestone cliffs.
 At least, that is for me the archipelago, spread on over 465 square kilometers.
 If until some decades ago these spectacular places were hidden from the eyes of travelers, now El Nido began to be stormed by tourists, due to the accident of a ship, produced in 1979 in Bacuit Bay.
 The event has had good consequences, as the lagoons, the turquoise waters and the jagged rocks of El Nido have finally been revealed to the whole world to enjoy them.

 Why you have to visit El Nido?